iquasere/MOSCA/README.md

 |     keggcharter_taxa_level     |  SPECIES, GENUS, FAMILY, ORDER, CLASS, PHYLUM, SUPERKINGDOM  |    Yes   | The taxonomic level to represent with KEGGCharter.
 If above SPECIES, KEGGCharter will represent group information and represent is as such for each taxonomic group                                                           |
 |   keggcharter_number_of_taxa   |                     Int, ideally under 11                    |    Yes   | How many of the most abundant taxa should be represented with KEGGCharter                                                                                                                                                     |
 |    reporter_lists_directory    |                            String                            |    Yes   | Name of folder containing lists for reporter module of MOSCA                                                                                                                                                                  |

+## MOSGUITO

+MOSca's GUI TO generate config files ([MOSGUITO](https://iquasere.github.io/MOSGUITO/)) can be used to produce a configuration file for MOSCA.
+In it you can also find the [link](https://docs.google.com/spreadsheets/d/12BppOf32QPRl6Ey39ACWoOXPVWtTrGIUN2u-_BpwSvo/edit#gid=0) to an experiment's file, required to input information for each data file to be analysed with MOSCA.